April 8, 2026

 5. Reduce Noise With Notification Habits People Can Keep

 Most teams don’t need better focus.
 They need fewer interruptions.
-This is where Slack notification settings best practices matters, because notification fatigue kills adoption and makes people ignore Slack entirely.
+This is where Slack notification settings best practices matter, because notification fatigue kills adoption and makes people ignore Slack entirely.
 A few practical norms that work:

 1. Reserve @here and @channel for true interruptions.
 Everything else can wait.